Chloё McCardel - Exuma Sound

-Observed & Documented by David Barra & Brianne Yeates
+Observed and documented by David Barra and Brianne Yeates

 - Name: Chloё McCardel

 - Resides: Brighton East, Victoria, Australia

 - Route: South Eleuthera Island to Nassau, Commonwealth of the Bahamas

 - Body of Water: Exuma Sound, Bahamas, Atlantic Ocean

 - Distance Derivation: straight line between start and finish

 - Start: October 20, 2014, 7:34am local (Eastern Daylight)

 - Historical Claims: World Record, Longest Nonstop Solo Unassisted Ocean Swim.

 Start: Lighthouse Beach, South Eleuthera Island.
 24°36’56’‘N, 76°09’24’’ W.